 Fighting on Behalf of Veterans with PTSD for Full Compensation

-It’s bad enough you experienced a trauma while serving your country and have been living with PTSD.
+It’s bad enough you experienced trauma while serving your country and have been living with PTSD.
 You don’t have to let the VA make you run through their maze alone.
 We understand the unique challenges in proving service-connection for PTSD that might have gone undiagnosed or misdiagnosed for years.
 If your condition has worsened and you’re not able to do the everyday life stuff you once could, we may be able to help increase your PTSD disability rating.
 We have helped many veterans receive compensation for PTSD and other mental health conditions.
-If you have any questions about your mental health rating, please get in touch with one of our VA-certified claims agents or attorney.
+If you have any questions about your mental health rating, please get in touch with one of our VA-certified claims agents today.